David JamesCoordinator of Academic Coaching Adjunct Associate Professor

 AREAS OF expertise

-David specializes in composition, beginning and advanced world literature, and creative writing, especially poetry.
-Other fields of expertise include helping students with study skills, academic coaching and peace studies.
+David specializes in teaching beginning and advanced composition, world literature and peace studies.
+Other fields of expertise include academic advising, academic coaching and helping students with study skills.

 - MFA, creative writing/poetry, Pacific University, 2013

 - M.A., English with concentration in composition, University of Iowa, 1980